S-Limbu/sql-projects-portfolio/practice/analysis/21_detect_duplicate_customer_emails_analysis.md

 | [r@example.com](mailto:r@example.com) | 4            |
 | [c@example.com](mailto:c@example.com) | 2            |

+ Business Insight
+This analysis uncovers specific email addresses that are duplicated across your user base.
+From a business perspective:

+These users are likely to receive redundant communications, which can harm brand trust.

+A high duplication rate may indicate flaws in frontend validation, backend merging logic, or CRM sync rules.

+Identifying and cleaning duplicates improves your ability to:

+Accurately measure unique customer metrics (LTV, churn, engagement).

+Maintain healthy segmentation for retargeting or onboarding flows.

+Eliminate wasted spend on duplicated ad impressions or email sends.

+🔍 Insight: The email r@example.com appears 4 times, showing a high-risk data inconsistency.
+That could signal misuse or a need for deduplication logic before the next marketing cycle.

 🔑 Takeaway
 This query gives you a clean, prioritized list of problematic emails, so your team can: